Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: Energy scaling law

 Now we compare the energies $E_{2+1}$ in \eqref{E2+1asymp} and $E_{1+1}$ in \eqref{E1+1asymp}, which give the correct asymptotic behaviors of the minimum energy in $2+1$ dimensions and the minimum energy for surfaces with straight steps, respectively.
 In the comparisons, the domain length $L=Nl_t$ with $N$ being the number of steps in the domain and $l_t$ being the average distance between adjacent steps.
 Accordingly, the height increase over the domain $H=Na$, the average slope $B=\frac{a}{l_t}$, and $\omega=\frac{2\pi}{L}$.
 The parameters $c_1=\frac{(1-\nu)\sigma_0^2}{2\pi G}$, $c_2=\frac{g_1}{a}+c_1\log\frac{2\pi r_c}{\E a}$, and $c_3 a=\frac{g_3}{3}$ with $\sigma_0=\frac{2G(1+\nu)\eps_0}{1-\nu}$.
 For the values of the parameters, $g_1=\SI{0.03}{\joule\per \meter^2}$, $g_3=\SI{8.58}{\joule\per \meter^2}$, the lattice height $a=\SI{0.27}{\nano\meter}$, the elastic moduli $\nu=0.25$ and $G=\SI{3.8e10}{\pascal}$.
 The core parameter $r_c$ of a step is assumed to be $a$.

 The minimum energy comparisons are summarized in \cref{fig..energy_comparison}, with different values of the adjacent distance $l_t$ and the misfit $\epsilon_0$. \cref{fig..energy_comparison}(a) shows that for fixed misfit $\epsilon_0=0.012$, when $l_t$ is small, minimum energy of the surface with step bunching $E_{1+1}$ is smaller than the minimum energy of surface with step undulation $E_{2+1}$, which means that the step bunching instability dominates; when $l_t$ is large, $E_{2+1}<E_{1+1}$, which means that the step meandering instability dominates.
 As the $l_t$ increases, there exists a transition from step bunching instability to step meandering instability. \cref{fig..energy_comparison}(b) shows that for fixed adjacent distance $l_t=80a$, as the misfit $\epsilon_0$ increases, there also exists a transition from step bunching to step undulation.
 These results show that step meandering dominates over step bunching in $2+1$ dimensions in general except for small inter-step distance $l_t$ and small misfit $\epsilon_0$.
 These competitions between the two different step instabilities in terms of energy are consistent with the results of linear instability analysis and numerical simulations obtained in Ref.~\cite{Zhu2009Continuum}.
+Note that the conclusions on competition of instabilities obtained here are based on the global energy minimizer, whereas those presented in Ref.~\cite{Zhu2009Continuum} are based on evolution tendency of the surface.